|

 Day 7: June 4, 2002

-May 29-June 6 2002 Miami Florida, Delta Airlines
+May 29-June 6, 2002, Miami, Florida, Delta Airlines

 Delta Flight DL378

 Leave 6:40 A.M.
-Huntsville International Airport (HSV) Seat 28E gate 6-ticket ticket 1 006-2198887297 4 LG6JHFN
+Huntsville International Airport (HSV) Seat 28E gate 6-ticket ticket 1 006-2198887297 4 LG6JHFN.

-Arrive Atlanta International Airport (ATL)
+Arrive at Atlanta International Airport (ATL)

 Leave Atlanta International Airport (ATL)